 14.10 Retiring of Renewable Energy Credits or Compliance Premiums

 (1) A Renewable Energy Credit (REC) or Compliance Premium owner’s Designated Representative must submit retirement requests to ERCOT.
 RECs or Compliance Premiums specified by a Designated Representative for retirement must be in the REC trading account from which they are being retired at the time the request is submitted.
 ERCOT shall retire such RECs or Compliance Premiums by removing them from the party’s REC trading account and retiring the unique serial number, thus rendering the REC or Compliance Premium unusable for any other purpose.
 ERCOT shall maintain records to archive all RECs or Compliance Premiums that have been retired and to identify the basis on which RECs or Compliance Premiums were retired.
-The reasons for retiring RECs include mandatory compliance, voluntary retirement, and expiration.
+The reasons for retiring RECs include voluntary retirement and expiration.
 The reasons for retiring Compliance Premiums include mandatory compliance, voluntary retirement, and expiration.

 14.10.1 Voluntary Retirement

 (1) At the request of a REC Account Holder, ERCOT shall retire RECs and Compliance Premiums.
 ERCOT shall include information concerning RECs and Compliance Premiums retired voluntarily in its annual report to the PUCT.

 14.10.2 Retiring Unused Renewable Energy Credits or Compliance Premiums

 (1) ERCOT shall retire all unused RECs and Compliance Premiums upon their expiration as described in Section 14.3.2, Attributes of Renewable Energy Credits and Compliance Premiums.

 14.11 Penalties and Enforcement

 (1) ERCOT is not responsible for developing, administering, or enforcing penalties associated with the Renewable Energy Credit (REC) Trading Program; these activities are within the scope of the Public Utility Commission of Texas (PUCT).
 ERCOT is responsible for informing the PUCT of Retail Entities that do not meet their REC or Compliance Premium retirement obligations, of REC offset generators that do not produce generation sufficient to cover offsets they have been approved to provide, and of other anomalies which may come to ERCOT’s attention through the administration of the REC Trading Program.